 - Special Training: ATF agents undergo the 12-week Criminal Investigators Training Program at the Federal Law Enforcement Training Center in Glynco, Ga.
 Upon completion of that training, agents then move to a 15-week Special Agent Basic Training program at the ATF National Academy, which is also located in Glynco.

 An ATF special agent should have the following skills and qualities:

 - Physical and mental toughness: The job is physically and mentally demanding.

-- Wiling to take personal risk: The job can be dangerous, and agents may be harmed or killed in the line of duty.
+- Willing to take personal risks: The job can be dangerous, and agents may be harmed or killed in the line of duty.

 - Willing to relocate: Agents may be reassigned to any ATF office in the U.S. or its territories or be sent on an overseas assignment.

-The U.S. Bureau of Labor Statistics (BLS) does not make predictions of job growth for ATF special agents.
-The BLS expects the number of law enforcement jobs as a whole to grow 1 percent from 2016 to 2026, slower than the 7 percent average for all occupations.
+The BLS does not make predictions of job growth for ATF special agents.
+The BLS expects the number of protective service jobs as a whole to grow 5% from 2016 to 2026, about as fast as the average for all occupations.

 ATF special agents are based either in the main headquarters in Washington or in one of many local offices throughout the country or overseas.
 They may spend considerable time traveling depending on their assignments.

 The ATF's regular business hours are 8:30 a.m. to 5 p.m Monday through Friday.
 However, a special agent's weekly work schedule will vary according to their assignments.

 How to Get the Job